988 Suicide and Crisis Lifeline

 The NAMI HelpLine (1-800-950-NAMI or helpline@nami.org) is a free, nationwide peer-support service operating from 10 a.m.
 ET to 10 p.m.
 ET, Monday-Friday, providing information, resource referrals and support to people living with a mental health condition, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance.
 The NAMI HelpLine is not part of the 988 Lifeline and is not a crisis line or suicide prevention line.

 While individuals in a mental health-related crisis should now use 988, anyone experiencing an emergency that requires immediate medical attention should call 911.
-Depending on the details of a particular crisis situation, a 988 call may be transferred to 911 if needed, and vice versa.

-Will the National Suicide Prevention Lifeline’s ten-digit number (1-800-273-8255) go away?
+Did the National Suicide Prevention Lifeline’s ten-digit number (1-800-273-8255) go away?

-No. The 10-digit number 1-800-273-8255 (TALK) did not going away after July 16, 2022.
-Using either 988 or 1-800-273-8255 (TALK) will get people to the same services provided by the Lifeline.
+No. Using either 988 or 1-800-273-8255 (TALK) will connect people to the same services provided by the 988 Lifeline, but 988 is the easier way to access those services.

 What training do 988 staff receive?

-According to the Lifeline’s FAQs, in some rare situations where there is imminent risk of harm to self, “Lifeline counselors must provide what information they have to 911 operators — the caller’s/text user’s phone number or the chat user’s IP address — to enable them to do whatever they can to locate the individual.”
+According to the 988 Lifeline’s FAQs, in some rare situations “[W]here emergency services must be contacted to prevent persons from seriously or fatally harming themselves, and the person is unwilling or unable to share their location information, Lifeline counselors must provide what information they have to 911 operators–the caller’s/text user’s phone number or the chat user’s IP address–to enable them to do whatever they can to locate the individual”.
 However, this information is not always accurate or enough to locate an individual, and it is only used when someone’s life is determined to be at risk.

-We also need your help advocating for policies and funding that will support building a full system of mental health crisis care in every community.
-Our policymakers — at the local, state and federal levels — need to act so we can #ReimagineCrisis.
-Some states have already passed legislation to start this effort, but far more haven’t.
+We also need your help advocating for policies and funding that will support building a full mental health crisis care system in every community.
+Our policymakers — at the local, state and federal levels—need to act so we can #ReimagineCrisis.
+Some states have already passed legislation to start this effort, but many haven’t.
 Learn about legislation or funding in your state specific to 988 and crisis services here.
-But the work doesn’t stop there — we need the federal government to act, too.
-Join our advocacy, contact your members of Congress and share your story at nami.org/crisisadvocacy.

-I’m undocumented — is my communication confidential?
+I’m undocumented—is my communication confidential?

 Your immigration status is not required information to receive help from 988.
 You are never required to provide your immigration status to receive health or mental health services.
-For more information about your rights please visit the National Immigrant Law Center (NILC) or League of United Latin American Citizens (LULAC) resource pages.
+For more information about your rights, please visit the National Immigrant Law Center (NILC) or League of United Latin American Citizens (LULAC) resource pages.

 It’s an emergency.
 Should I call 988 or 911?